Rohan Kanhai

 This graph details the Test Match performance of Rohan Kanhai.
 The red bars indicate the player's test match innings, while the blue line shows the average of the ten most recent innings at that point.
 Note that this average cannot be calculated for the first nine innings.
 The blue dots indicate innings in which Kanhai finished not-out.

-Rohan Bholalall Kanhai (born 26 December 1935) is a Guyanese former cricketer of Indo-Guyanese origin, who represented the West Indies in 79 Test matches.
-He is widely considered to be one of the best batsmen of the 1960s.
-Kanhai featured on several great West Indian teams, playing alongside Sir Garfield Sobers, Roy Fredericks, Lance Gibbs, Clive Lloyd, and Alvin Kallicharran among others.
-C. L. R. James wrote in the New World Journal that Kanhai was "the high peak of West Indian cricketing development", and praised his "adventuresome" attitude.
+Rohan Bholalall Kanhai (born 26 December 1935) is a Guyanese former cricketer of Indo-Guyanese origin who represented the West Indies in 79 Test matches.
+Kanhai featured on several great West Indian teams and is considered one of the best batsmen of the 1960s.
+C. L. R. James wrote in the New World Journal that Kanhai was "the high peak of West Indian cricketing development" and praised his "adventuresome" attitude.
 Kanhai was part of the West Indian team that won the inaugural, 1975 Cricket World Cup without losing a match.